 You could also use mini cupcakes for a much smaller design.

 Cake Board.
-For this cake, I used a 20-inch by 16-inch cake board, then covered it in white paper.
-You could also use a pre-covered cake drum if you like (and if you can find one large enough).
+For this cake, I used a 20-inch by 16-inch cake board* a 20-inch x 30-inch foam board from Walmart, then covered it in white paper.
+You could also use a pre-covered cake drum if you like (and if you can find one large enough). (

 Gel Colors.
 I only use Americolor Gel Colors to tint my frosting.
 And for this cupcake cake, I used tiny amounts of Electric Gel Colors: Pink, Orange, Lemon Yellow, Leaf Green, Sky Blue, and Regal Purple.
 Any gel food coloring brand would work!